jam53/Jam54_Launcher/Documentation/Adding&UpdatingApplications.md

 #### Hashing & splitting the files
 - Navigate to the "root" folder containing all of the apps: `OneDrive\Documenten\Scripts\Builds\Jam54Launcher\AppBuilds`
-- Remove all of the files in the subfolder of the file which you want to update, and place the new binaries in the subfolder
+- Remove all of the files apart from `EntryPoint.txt` in the subfolder of the app which you want to update, and place the new binaries in the subfolder.
+    - > Make sure to update the `EntryPoint.txt` file if necessary.

 ---

-- Inside the `Main.java` file, place the following code in the beginning of the main method:
+- Inside the `Main.java` file, place the following code at the beginning of the main method:
     - ```java
       ArrayList<Path> paths = new ArrayList<>();
       paths.add(Path.of("pathToRootFolder\\0")); //Name of subfolder that corresponds to the app that we want to update